cesargb/laravel-logs-rotate/README.md

 `Cesargb\File\Rotate\Handlers\RotativeHandler`

-This event will be fired when something goes wrong while rotated.
+This event will be fired when an error occurs while rotated

 It has two public properties: